-Proposed re-development of existing barn structure to form 3 new dwellings, for associated operational development.
+Proposed re-development of existing barn structure to form 3 new dwellings, alterations to the site to form parking areas and garden areas.

-23/1731M Wrigley Barn, Wrigley Lane, Over Alderley, SK10 4SA
+23/1731M Wrigley Barn, Wrigley Lane, Over Alderley.
+SK10 4SA

-Proposed change of use of Agricultural Building to a Dwellinghouse (Class C3) and dwelling and construction of replacement dwelling.
+Proposed change of use of Agricultural Building to a Dwellinghouse (Class C3)